gojek/wrest/README.md

 Wrest is a ruby REST/HTTP client library.
 It is currently in use at 10x🦄 scale across all Ruby/JRuby systems at [Gojek](https://twitter.com/GojekTech).

 * Quick tool to wrangle APIs to powerful library to build complex production grade systems, Wrest does it all
-* Clean, object oriented API with URLs as first class entities
+* Clean, object-oriented API with URLs as first class entities
 * Supports RFC 2616 based [caching](https://github.com/kaiwren/wrest/blob/caching/Caching.markdown)
 * Async http calls using Threads (truly useful only on JRuby due to [GIL](https://en.wikipedia.org/wiki/Global_interpreter_lock) limitations on CRuby) or EventMachine
 * Is spec driven, strongly favours immutable objects and avoids class methods and setters making it better suited for use as a library, especially in multi-threaded environments